 First, let’s sauté the Arancini rice in a large pot.

-To sauté the rice in a frying pan, first, heat a little olive oil in the pan over medium-high heat.
+First, to sauté the rice in a frying pan, heat a little olive oil in the pan over medium-high heat.
 Then, add the rice and stir to mix it with the oil.
 Let the rice brown lightly, stirring occasionally.

 Instead of adding water, you will prepare the rice Arancini tastier.
 Add chicken or vegetable broth a little at a time, stirring to mix with the rice.
 That will give the rice more flavour.
 Let the rice cook over medium-low heat, stirring occasionally, until it is soft and has absorbed all the broth.
 It may take 15 to 20 minutes until the rice is tender and the liquid has been absorbed.

 Finally, once the rice is cooked, remove it from the heat and stir in the Caciocavallo cheese (optional cheese could be Parmesan cheese).
 Season with salt and pepper.

 Now, let’s prepare the filling of the Montalbano Arancini Recipe.
 Inspector Montalbano’s favourite arancini are Ragu’s Arancini.

 Ragu (in Italian, ragù) is a mixture of beef and pork, sautéed with chopped onion and spices, and cooked in a tomato sauce with some peas.
 As explained in previous paragraphs, the filling of Arancini can be with ham and cheese, seafood, vegetarian with broccoli, aubergines, artichoke hearts, and meat, with the Ragu filling being the most popular Arancini.